What is the difference between a document, a transmittal, and a mail?

 A document is a digital record of information that’s relevant to the project, and will be amended and updated over time, probably by different people.

 Drawings, schedules, and specifications are examples of project documents.
 Documents are stored in the Aconex Document Register.

 A transmittal is used to send updated documents to organizations working on the project.

 If you’re working with documents that will be modified over time by different users, send them using a transmittal.

-When you use a transmittal, the documents you transmit are updated in the recipients’ document registers as part of the Aconex audit trail.
+When you use a transmittal, the documents you transmit are updated in the recipients’ document register as part of the Aconex audit trail.
 This can happen automatically or manually, depending on the organization's settings.

 And all the document details, including revision, revision date, and so on, are included in the transmittal.

 The transmittal includes all the details of the document being sent.